“... An icredible musician and guitarist!!!...”

 Assad" (ClearNote 2009)

-Thanos's recording of Assad's FANTASIA CARIOCA will be included in Enrique Robichaud's book "Guitar's Top 100".
-The specific track has been selected from a catalogue built since 1985 and contains almost 10.500 CDs!
+Thanos's recording of Assad's FANTASIA CARIOCA is included in Enrique Robichaud's book "Guitar's Top 100"!

 ....Mitsalas's playing is excellent.
 He has a fine feel for Assad's idiom in these pieces, and his technical command and sense of invention and expression are impressive.....this is an excellent introduction if you are not familiar with his music.